Tiamat: Appearance and nature

-In the Enuma Elish, Tiamat’s physical description includes a tail, a thigh, "lower parts" (which shake together), a belly, an udder, ribs, a neck, a head, a skull, eyes, nostrils, a mouth, and lips.
+In the Enūma Eliš, Tiamat’s physical description includes a tail, a thigh, "lower parts" (which shake together), a belly, an udder, ribs, a neck, a head, a skull, eyes, nostrils, a mouth, and lips.
 She has insides (possibly "entrails"), a heart, arteries, and blood.

 Tiamat was once regarded as a sea serpent or dragon, although Assyriologist Alexander Heidel has previously recognized that a "dragon form can not be imputed to Tiamat with certainty."
 She is still often referred to as a monster, though this identification has been credibly challenged.
-In Enuma Elish, Tiamat is clearly portrayed as a mother of monsters but, before this, she is just as clearly portrayed as a mother to all the gods.
+In the Enūma Eliš, Tiamat is clearly portrayed as a mother of monsters but, before this, she is just as clearly portrayed as a mother to all the gods.

 Mythology

-With Tiamat, Abzu (or Apsû) fathered the elder deities Lahmu and Lahamu (masc. the 'hairy'), a title given to the gatekeepers at Enki's Abzu/E'engurra-temple in Eridu.
-Lahmu and Lahamu, in turn, were the parents of the 'ends' of the heavens (Anshar, from an-šar, 'heaven-totality/end') and the earth (Kishar); Anshar and Kishar were considered to meet at the horizon, becoming, thereby, the parents of Anu (Heaven) and Ki (Earth).
+With Tiamat, Abzû fathered the elder deities Lahmu and Lahamu 'Hairy', a title given to the gatekeepers at Enki's É'engurra-temple in Eridu.
+Lahmu and Lahamu, in turn, were the parents of the 'ends' of the heavens (Anshar, from an-šar, 'heaven-totality/end' and the earth (Kishar 'earth's ends'; Anshar and Kishar were considered to meet at the horizon, becoming, thereby, the parents of Anu (Heaven) and Ki (Earth).

 Tiamat was the "shining" personification of the sea who roared and smote in the chaos of original creation.
-She and Abzu filled the cosmic abyss with the primeval waters.
+She and Abzû filled the cosmic abyss with the primeval waters.
 She is "Ummu-Hubur [lit.
 'Mother-Watercourse'] who formed all things".

-In the myth recorded on cuneiform tablets, the deity Enki (later Ea) believed correctly that Abzu was planning to murder the younger deities as a consequence of his aggravation with the noisy tumult they created.
-This premonition led Enki to capture Abzu and hold him prisoner beneath Abzu’s own temple, the E-Abzu ('temple of Abzu').
-This angered Kingu, their son, who reported the event to Tiamat, whereupon she fashioned eleven monsters to battle the deities in order to avenge Abzu's death.
-These were her own offspring: Bašmu ('Venomous Snake'), Ušumgallu ('Great Dragon'), Mušmaḫḫū ('Exalted Serpent'), Mušḫuššu ('Furious Snake'), Laḫmu (the 'Hairy One'), Ugallu (the 'Big Weather-Beast'), Uridimmu ('Mad Lion'), Girtablullû ('Scorpion-Man'), Umū dabrūtu ('Violent Storms'), Kulullû ('Fish-Man'), and Kusarikku ('Bull-Man').
+In the myth recorded in cuneiform, Enki correctly believed that Abzû was planning to murder the younger deities as a consequence of his agitation at the noisy tumult they created.
+This premonition led Enki to capture Abzû and hold him prisoner beneath Abzû’s own temple, the É Abzû 'temple of Abzû'.
+This angered their son, Qingu, who reported the event to Tiamat, who then fashioned eleven monsters to battle the deities and avenge Abzû's death.
+These were her own offspring: Bašmu 'Venomous Snake', Ušumgallu 'Great Dragon', Mušmaḫḫū 'Exalted Serpent', Mušḫuššu 'Furious Snake', Laḫmu the 'Hairy One', Ugallu the 'Big Weather-Beast', Uridimmu 'Mad Hound', Girtablullû or Scorpion man, Umū dabrūtu 'Violent Storms', Kulullû 'Fish-Man', and Kusarikku 'Bull-Man'.

-Tiamat was in possession of the Tablet of Destinies, and in the primordial battle, she gave the relic to Kingu, the deity she had chosen as her lover and the leader of her host, and who was also one of her children.
+Tiamat possessed the Tablet of Destinies, and in the primordial battle she gave the relic to Qingu, the deity she had chosen as her lover and the leader of her host, who was also one of her children.
 The terrified deities were rescued by Anu, who secured their promise to revere him as "king of the gods."
 He fought Tiamat with the arrows of the winds, a net, a club, and an invincible spear.
-Anu was later replaced first by Enlil, and (in the late version that has survived after the First Dynasty of Babylon) then subsequently by Marduk, the son of Ea.
+Anu was first replaced by Enlil, and, in the late version that has survived after the First Babylonian dynasty, subsequently by Marduk, his son.